lacanoid/chkpass/README.md

 # chkpass

-PostgreSQL versions lower than 11 come bundled with chkpass extension for storing encrtypted passwords.
+PostgreSQL versions lower than 11 come bundled with chkpass extension for storing encrypted passwords.
 This was removed from Postgres 11 and later.
 This is a stand alone version for use with those.

 See [documentaion for chkpass](https://www.postgresql.org/docs/10/chkpass.html).